Botanical Information

 - Drying:

-- Air dry in a shaded, well-ventilated area.
+- Air dry in a shaded, well-ventilated area to preserve alkaloid content.

 - Storage: